 Chris continues to travel extensively throughout Florida to perform at music festivals, museums, libraries, community centers, and schools to bring his educational performances to K-12 students and adults statewide.

 A modern Florida Troubadour, Chris looks forward to delighting audiences with performances of his music for years to come.

 Chris Kahl is folk musician and performer that presents a music and storytelling program titled, “A Musical Journey Through Florida.”
 His presentation consists of original songs and stories highlighting the state’s culture and history.
 He performs statewide, and his programs have been sponsored by the Florida State Touring Roster, Florida Humanities Council Road Scholar program, Florida Historical Society and Stetson University’s Continuing Education Program.

 He also works as a teaching artist in schools presenting STEAM (Science, Technology, Engineering, Art and Math) programs to teach students scientific and mathematical concepts through music.
 These programs consist of activities that demonstrate scientific concepts relating to music by constructing and playing different instruments.
 The hands-on arts integrated lessons are designed to motivate students to learn while developing critical thinking and problem solving skills.
-His school programs have been sponsored by the Brevard Cultural Alliance, United Arts of Central Florida, Hillsborough Arts Council, and VSA Florida.
+His school programs have been sponsored by the Brevard Cultural Alliance, United Arts of Central Florida, Hillsborough Arts Council, and Arts 4 All Florida.

 In addition to his educational performances and residencies, Chris also presents Music Enrichment programs for students and adults with developmental disabilities in classroom and group home settings.